Shivanshu-Shukla-02/ADVANCED-ANIMATIONS_1/README.md

 # ENTER DESCRIPTION OF TASK PERFORMED NOT LESS THAN 500 WORDS

-Objective
+Purpose:
-The primary aim is to develop a comprehensive tool to identify common web application vulnerabilities, specifically SQL Injection and Cross-Site Scripting (XSS).
-These vulnerabilities are prevalent and can lead to severe security breaches if not detected and mitigated.
+The main objective is to create a comprehensive tool that can identify common vulnerabilities in web applications, particularly SQL injection and cross-site scripting (xss).
+These vulnerabilities are widespread and can result in significant security breaches if not identified and addressed.

-Key Features and Capabilities
-Web Crawling:

-Purpose: To traverse through the web application's pages and gather URLs for analysis.
+Main Attributes and Functions Web scraping: The purpose of this task is to navigate through the web application's pages and collect URLs for further analysis.

-Implementation: Use the requests library to make HTTP requests and BeautifulSoup to parse HTML content.
-The tool will start from a base URL and follow internal links to ensure extensive coverage of the web application.
+Implementation: utilize the requests library to send http requests and beautifulsoup to extract html content.
+The tool will begin at a base URL and follow internal links to guarantee comprehensive coverage of the web application.

+Detection of SQL Injection Attacks.

+The purpose of this exercise is to identify potential vulnerabilities in the system where attackers could execute arbitrary SQL commands.

+Implementation: send different types of SQL payloads to various sections of the web application, including query parameters and form inputs.
+Examine the feedback for database error messages or unusual actions that suggest the sql code is being executed.

 SQL Injection Detection: